Welcome to the Premier Website for Professional Business Analysis

 For analyzing projects, acquisitions, or other actions, with any form of investment cost/benefit or investment analysis, the analyst needs at least two sets of cash flow forecasts.
 Developing the data for IRR, ROI, NPV, or other investment metrics requires inflow and outflow estimates for a Proposal Implementation Scenario and a Baseline, or Business as Usual Scenario.

 In these cases, the firm continues incurring costs and realizing returns from the same cost and benefit line items, whether it does or does not implement the proposal.
-The cash flow increments due specifically to the investment action are the difference between line item costs on the two scenarios.
+The cash flow increments due specifically to the investment action are the difference between line-item costs on the two scenarios.

 The table below presents cost and return cash flow estimates from examples in Step 3 and 4 above.
 The bottom panel below shows how these combine to produce incremental cash flow data for the hurdle metrics.